-Food items that should be avoided Food items that are allowed Lactose-free milk and soy milk All kinds of milk: whole, low-fat, nonfat, cream, powdered, Lactose-free dairy and hard cheeses condensed and evaporated Yogurts containing live cultures Chocolate-containing milk Butter, cottage cheese, ice cream, creamy/cheesy sauces, cream | • Kefir cheeses, soft cheese and mozzarella All fruits Whipped cream All vegetables Milk, bread, crackers, and creamer All legumes Muffin, biscuit, waffle, pancake, and cake mixes All cereals Bakery products and desserts that contain the ingredients listed | • All meat, fish and eggs above All vegetable fats with primary lactose intolerance [62].
-The threshold for lactose-induced symptoms may be doubled when lactose is given with a meal.
-Twelve to 24 grams of lactose (the amount in 1 to 2 cups of milk, and more than the amount in 2 cups of yogurt) consumed in small amounts throughout the day, during or at the end of a meal, is generally considered to be an amount that is well tolerated, though the threshold for lactose tolerance and symptoms varies widely among individuals [48,63].
+Lactose intakes of less than 6 grams (the amount in one-half cup of milk) is unlikely to trigger symptoms among individuals with primary lactose intolerance.62 The threshold for lactose-induced symptoms may be doubled when lactose is given with a meal.
+Twelve to 24 grams of lactose (the amount in 1 to 2 cups of milk, and more than the amount in 2 cups of yogurt) consumed in small amounts throughout the day, during or at the end of a meal, is generally considered to be an amount that is well tolerated, though the threshold for lactose tolerance and symptoms varies widely among individuals.^{48, 63}

 Individuals who avoid dairy products because of lactose maldigestion may find that consuming yogurt with live and active cultures, improves lactose digestion, making yogurt a viable dairy option.
-The European Food Safety Authority (EFSA) reviewed the literature and concluded that live cultures in yogurt (Lactobacillus delbrueckii susp. bulgaricus and Streptococcus thermophiles) in amounts 108 CFU (Colony Forming Units) per gram, improve digestion of lactose present in the yogurt in individuals with lactose maldigestion [64].
+The European Food Safety Authority (EFSA) reviewed the literature and concluded that live cultures in yogurt (Lactobacillus delbrueckii susp. bulgaricus and Streptococcus Thermophilus) in amounts 108 CFU (colony forming units) per gram, improve digestion of lactose present in the yogurt in individuals with lactose maldigestion (table I).64